 Cons: While ostriches live seemingly care free, many have underlying financial stress.
 Ostriches often don’t save adequately for retirement and that can be a little nagging source of worry – whether they acknowledge the voice or not.

 Know it alls are people who say that they know a lot about personal finance.
-They are quick with a stock tip and seem to have it all figured out.
+They are quick with a stock tip, know the ins and outs of Roth conversions, and seem to have it all figured out.